 Table 6 lists the size of the most relevant contributions to the experimental uncertainty on the α_s -value obtained.
-For α_s -values determined from the absolute jet cross sections, the dominant uncertainty is the normalisation uncertainty, since it is highly correlated with the value of
+They are determined using linear error propagation applying an analogous formula as for the theoretical uncertainties (see equation 15).
+For α_s -values determined from the absolute jet cross sections, the dominant uncertainty is the normalisation uncertainty, since it is highly correlated with the value of $\alpha_s(M_Z)$ in the fit.
+The errors on the fit parameters, α_s and ε_k , are determined as the square root of the diagonal elements of the inverse of the Hessian matrix.